Roofing shapes can vary depending on the kind of roof you have, which may be hard to figure out at first when you’re still new to the process.

 Gambrel

-The gambrel roof also has the benefit of being able to shed snow and ice more quickly than other types of roofing shapes.
-It also provides an increased volume for storage when compared to most other types of roofs.
+The gambrel roof also sheds snow and ice more quickly than other roofing shapes and provides an increased volume for storage.

 High-pitched

-As its name suggests, the high-pitched roof features a very steep slope.
-They are often seen in homes or commercial structures that require higher ceilings for various reasons.
+As its name suggests, a high-pitched roof features a very steep slope.
+They are often seen in homes or commercial structures that require higher ceilings.

 Wedge